AlessandroYorba/Alduin/README.md

 [Additional Screenshots](https://github.com/AlessandroYorba/Alduin/issues/5)

 Related
 -------
+The idea behind Alduin was to create a dark colorscheme that combined warm yet soft colors for high readability with low distraction.
+Some of the features, and design cues pay homage to schemes like Jeet Sukumaran's [Sorcerer](http://jeetworks.org/sorcerer/), Ciaran McCreesh's [Inkpot](https://github.com/ciaranm/inkpot), as well as Romain Lafourcade's [Apprentice](https://github.com/romainl/Apprentice), and Steve Losh's [Badwolf](https://github.com/sjl/badwolf).

 I'd love to hear from you guys if you have any feedback, suggestions or issues that you encounter.
 Just open an Issue ticket for any bugs or suggestions; and if you like alduin you might want to check out my other Vim theme [Sierra](https://github.com/AlessandroYorba/Sierra)